-With all the different types of massage available, massage technique varies a lot, from the gliding and kneading strokes of Swedish massage to the stretching of Thai massage to the pressure techniques of shiatsu.
+With all the different types of massage available, massage technique varies a lot.
+For example, you have the gliding and kneading strokes of Swedish massage, the stretching of Thai massage, and the direct pressure of shiatsu.
 Any of these techniques can promote holistic healing.

 Here are some techniques on this site, mostly for the non-professional, to get you started.

 For women, learn about the benefits of breast self massage and one way to do it.

 For everyone, here are some techniques for self massage for most of your body.